ibm-cloud-docs/containers/storage-file-vpc-apps.md

 - You need to manually specify the subnet or IP address of the [Virtual Network Interface (VNI)](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-mount-granular-auth).
 - You need more control over capacity and bandwidth.
 In this case, you can use the `rfs` profile.
 For more information, see [Regional file shares overview](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#rfs-profile).

 If your cluster and VPC are not in the same resource group, you must specify the VPC resource group ID in the `resourceGroup` section and the `kube-<clusterID>` security group ID in the `securityGroupIDs` section.
-You can find the ID of the `kube-<clusterID>` security group by running `ibmcloud is sg kube-<cluster-id>  | grep ID`.
+You can find the ID of the `kube-<clusterID>` security group by running `ibmcloud is sg kube-CLUSTER_ID  | grep ID`.
 {: important}